clickbar/offline-news-reader/README.md

 This repository contains the source code for the Offline News Reader PWA, first shown at the second installment of our [clickbar.
 Fullstack Talks](https://www.meetup.com/de-DE/clickbar-fullstack-talks/) meetup.
 The accompanying slides can be found [here](https://clickbar-fullstack-talks-2.netlify.app).

 > ⚠ Warning: this app uses an undocumented API to fetch its news from [tagesschau.de](tagesschau.de).
-Use at your own risk.
+Use at your own risk!

 ## Features